-The Fund is invested in accordance with the Ethical Investment Policy of the Church in Wales, a revised version of which was adopted by the Governing Body of the Church in Wales in April 2016.
+The Fund is invested in accordance with the Ethical Investment Policy of the Church in Wales, a revised version of which was adopted by the Governing Body of the Church in Wales in April 2021.

-The Policy prohibits investment in companies involved in armaments, predatory lending activities and pornography, restricts investment in companies involved in gambling, alcohol, tobacco, thermal coal and tar sands and seeks to promote good levels of corporate governance and social responsibility.
-A copy of the Policy is set out in full in the Annual Report and Accounts of the Representative Body of the Church in Wales, and is also available on the Church in Wales website at: www.churchinwales.org.uk.
+The Policy prohibits investment in companies involved in armaments, predatory lending activities and pornography, restricts investment in companies involved in gambling, alcohol, tobacco, the production or the extraction of fossil fuels and seeks to promote good levels of environmental, social and governance responsibility.
+A copy of the Policy is set out in full in the Annual Report and Accounts of the Representative Body of the Church in Wales, and is also available on the Church in Wales website at:www.churchinwales.org.uk.